pachterlab/kite/README.md

 ## kite pre-processing

 #### `featuremap.py FeatureBarcodes.csv --t2g ./FeaturesMismatch.t2g --fa ./FeaturesMismatch.fa --header --quiet`
 The featuremap.py program is run prior to the standard kallisto | bustools pipeline.
 It takes a .csv input and outputs "mismatch" transcript-to-gene (t2g) and fasta (fa) files that can be used by kallisto | bustools to complete pre-processing (see below and Vignettes).
-The program takes a single argument, FeatureBarcodes.csv, and outputs mismatch fasta and t2g files to the working directory.
+The program takes a single argument, FeatureBarcodes.csv, and outputs mismatch fasta and t2g files.

 `FeatureBarcodes.csv` path to a .csv-formatted file containing Feature Barcode names and sequences